Hopalonger/CutSheetCreator/Readme.md

 ### Examples:
 There are example files that are loaded into the input folder, and its respective outputs are in the output folder, although when the program runs your cutsheets once processed will be moved into the Completed folder.

+### Troubleshooting:
+If you get an error that states that the chromedriver that is being used is out of date or the wrong version of the chromedriver.
+Please go to `https://chromedriver.chromium.org/downloads` and download the version of the chromedriver that is requested by the error.
+Once downloaded please move `chromedriver.exe` to the Main Directory of cutsheet creator, or install it as a path variable and delete the old version.

 ### Features:
 - Custom Cutoff Date Selection